White Collar Crime Defense

 What are the Penalties for White Collar Crimes?

-The commission of any white collar crime may result in a wide range of penalties, though they are often severely punished.
-The state treats these offenses very seriously, as they deprive both organizations and individual victims of large sums of money and/or assets.
-The punishment for white collar crimes depends on the type of case and conviction, as well as whether it is a state or federal case.
-Some white collar offenses may be considered misdemeanors and employ relatively short jail sentences, while other offenses are classified as federal felonies and carry significantly longer prison terms.
-In addition to the prospect of prison time, white collar criminals must often repay whatever money was gained via their illegal activities.
+The commission of any type of white-collar crime may result in a wide range of serious penalties.
+The punishment for white-collar crimes depends on the type of case and conviction, as well as whether it is a state or federal case.
+Some white-collar offenses may be considered misdemeanors and employ relatively short jail sentences, while other offenses are classified as federal felony charges and carry significantly longer prison terms.
+In addition to the prospect of prison time, those convicted must often repay whatever money was gained via their illegal activities.

-If you’ve been charged with a white collar crime of any kind, contact the Phoenix criminal defense attorneys at Belén Law Firm right away.
-Attorney Belén Olmedo Guerra helps you understand the charges leveled against you and will put together the strongest possible defense strategy for you.
+If you’ve been charged with a white-collar crime of any kind, contact an experienced Phoenix criminal defense lawyer at Belén Law Firm right away.
+Attorney Belén Olmedo Guerra and her team can help you understand the charges leveled against you as well as their potential penalties and put together the strongest possible defense strategy for you.

-When you’re accused of a crime, your freedom, future, professional career, and social standing are all in serious jeopardy.
-With the Belén Law Firm, a Phoenix criminal defense firm, our lawyers do their due diligence to ensure you can establish a white collar defense strategy that protects and preserves your freedom.
-Our criminal defense attorneys stand ready to take on white collar criminal cases involving government investigations and various state and federal regulatory agencies.
-To talk with an experienced Phoenix white collar crimes lawyer and ensure your case receives unmatched legal representation and defense, call 602-715-0908 to schedule your free consultation today.
+When you’re accused of white-collar crimes, your freedom, future, professional career, and social standing are all in serious jeopardy.
+With the Belén Law Firm, a renowned Phoenix criminal defense firm, our white-collar crime attorneys do their due diligence to establish a defense strategy that protects and preserves your freedom.